relyt29/GNUCash-Python-Scripts/README.md

 # GNUCash-Python-Scripts
-various python scripts to add to gnucash functionality
+This is a collection of various python scripts to add to gnucash functionality.

+## License:

+GPL v3.0